-AUSTRALIA’S cattle industry board game was launched in the nation’s beef capital, Rockhampton (Qld) during the opening stages of Beef 2018 earlier this month.
+AUSTRALIA’S cattle industry board game was launched in the nation’s beef capital, Rockhampton (Qld) during the opening stages of Beef 2018 in May.

 The response was overwhelming, with the first print-run now all but sold out within the first five days of the event.